-If you have a website that is related to your personal training business, expenses that you incur in connection with that site will be tax deductible.
+If you have a website that is related to your personal training business, expenses that you incur in connection with that site would be tax deductible.
 This can include web hosting fees and the cost of any third-party services, such as web design or SEO management.

 General Business Expenses

 If you have a bank account that you use primarily for business, the bank charges that you pay on that account will be tax deductible.
-This will also be the case if you have a credit card account, where you will pay fees in order to accept credit card payments from your clients.
+This will also be the case if you have a credit card account, where you pay fees in order to accept credit card payments from your clients.

 If you are fully self-employed as a personal trainer, it is likely that you have private health insurance.
-As a self-employed person, you can deduct the cost of that premium on your income tax return.
+As a self-employed person, you can deduct the cost of that premium on your tax return.
 You can also deduct the cost of any private disability insurance that you are paying.

 Still another major tax deduction for the self-employed are retirement plan contributions.
 At a minimum, you can make tax-deductible contributions to your own IRA account.
 As your income increases, you can consider setting up more specific self-employed retirement plans such as a SEP IRA, which provides even more generous tax deductions.